michiganaerospace/mathtools/README.md

 ### ```utils.map_to_interval(x, interval, return_all=False)```

 Shift and scale array so that its elements live in the specified interval.
-The function finds shift and scale factors such that,
+The function finds shift and scale factors,

 ```python
 x_ = scale * (x - shift)
 ```

+Such that the elements of ```x_``` are in the interval specified.
 If requested, the function will return the scale and shift factors that perform this mapping.

 > ARGUMENTS